hazelcast/hazelcast-jet/site/website/blog/2020-09-18-cdc-meets-stream-processing.md

 topic](https://jet-start.sh/docs/next/architecture/fault-tolerance).

 Extending this functionality umbrella to cover Debezium has been surprisingly simple.
-All that was really needed was to add Debezium’s source offset to Jet’s snapshots.
-This way, whenever Jet needs to execute a recovery, it can also pass the recovered offset to Debezium, which in turn is able to resume the data flow from that offset.
+All we had to do was to add Debezium’s source offset to Jet’s snapshots.
+This way, whenever Jet needs to execute a recovery, it passes the recovered offset to Debezium, which in turn resumes the data flow from that offset.

 One other thing we did and might be worth mentioning is that the Jet integration also makes use of Debezium’s [new record state